wilsleygermano/useless_facts/README.md

 This project was presented through the 6th week of Snow Academy (a Snow Man Labs initiative).

-Its intent is very simple: the user presses the "random" button to get a useless, but true, fact.
+Its intent is very simple: the user presses the "random" button to get an useless, but true, fact.
 This whole process is possible thanks to the "Random Useless Facts" API (https://uselessfacts.jsph.pl/).

 The app also shows a random image, which is not related at all to the fact.
 These images are provided by "https://picsum.photos/".